LedgerSync/ledger_sync/README.md

 uri = 'https://localhost:3000/?code=FOO&state=BAR&realm_id=BAZ'

-connection = LedgerSync::Ledgers::QuickBooksOnline::Connection.new_from_oauth_client_uri(
+client = LedgerSync::Ledgers::QuickBooksOnline::Client.new_from_oauth_client_uri(
   oauth_client: oauth_client,
   uri: uri
 )

 # You can test that the auth works:

-connection.refresh!
+client.refresh!
 ```

-**Note: If you have a `.env` file storing your secrets, the connection will automatically update the variables and record previous values whenever values change**
+**Note: If you have a `.env` file storing your secrets, the client will automatically update the variables and record previous values whenever values change**

 ### Webhooks